Friday, November 21, 2008

 Favorite Director – Michael Bay

-– watches lots of movies, known for allways having one netflix DVD in the player one in the mail box and one coming to them.
+I watch a lot of movies – watches lots of movies, known for allways having one netflix DVD in the player one in the mail box and one coming to them.
 They see them selves in the same company as the elitist but they do not even pretend that they would actually would actually watch and art film.

 Favorite movie-Almost Famous, Apocalypse Now, The Graduate